404notfound-xyye/404notfound-xyye/README.md

 ## Who I am?

-- I am a middle school student that learning DSE in China(Mainland).
-Also planing to learn ICT in G10.
+- A student that learning DSE in China(Mainland).
+Also planing to learn ICT in future.

 - Operators and owners of xyye.xyz.